JacobBonner/JenkinsTutorial/README.md

 #### __5.4.1 - Create a Personal Access Token in Github__
-Before we can communicate with GitHub from Jenkins, we need generate a GitHub Personal Access Token that will be used by Jenkins.
+Before you can communicate with GitHub from Jenkins, you need generate a GitHub Personal Access Token that will be used by Jenkins.

 1. To create a Personal Access Token in your Github environment, go to [this link](https://github.com/settings/tokens/new).
 Also, the steps to get to that link are:
     - Go to [Github](https://github.com)